Arduino Flame Sensor Fire Alarm Project

 - However, since this is an if-else statement, whenever the if statement does not hold true (i.e. when the flame sensor does not detect any flame), the LED will change to a green colour and the buzzer will stop beeping.
 Again, a quick message is also sent to the serial monitor.
 At last, there is a short 500ms delay at the end of the loop.

-Now that you have completed this project, it can easily integrate into and form the basis of a much larger project such as a home automation system, portable fire alarm, fire suppression unit, etc. A major principle that was covered in the code was the communication between digital input and output devices, using the Arduino as the microcontroller to process/relay the signals.
+Now that FS Technology has completed this project, it can easily integrate into and form the basis of a much larger project such as a home automation system, portable fire alarm, fire suppression unit, etc. A major principle that was covered in the code was the communication between digital input and output devices, using the Arduino as the microcontroller to process/relay the signals.
 In this case, the flame sensor was what sent the digital signal to the Arduino in the presence/absence of a flame and after processing what to do with that information, the Arduino then sends its own digital signal to the output devices (2-colour LED module and active buzzer module).
 As mentioned at the start of this project, for a more permanent application, you may want to consider migrating this project to a PCB, which comes with so many benefits in regards to the small form factor, lightweight and portability.
-Although using through-hole PCBA can work well, SMT PCBA will definitely reduce the cost and overall size of the finished product.
+Although using through hole PCB assembly can work well, SMT PCBA will definitely reduce the cost and overall size of the finished product.